 To Do or Not To Do — The Need-to-Know

 List-making is a pretty personal thing.
-Some of us border on obsessive, organizing even our bathroom runs into a series of numbered bullet points.
+Some of us border on obsessive, organizing the bathroom can turn into a series of numbered bullet points.
 Others prefer to wing it, writing important telephone numbers on the backs of their hands.
 But even the most basic outline of must-do tasks can help us tackle our most important goals.
 For one thing, writing out a bunch of to-do’s forces us to set concrete goals (take out the trash), which can be way more effective than just thinking about vague objectives (get cleaner) .
 Plus, making a written list can help us remember important information (meaning that trash won’t sit waiting in the kitchen for weeks) .

 The problem is that even those of us who believe fervently in the power of to-do lists might not know how to make a successful one.
 Luckily Greatist is here to help, with a step-by-step guide to creating — and completing — an awesome list of stuff to get done.